zheniat/CarND-Vehicle-Detection/readme.md

 #### 1. Extracting HOG and Color features from the training images.

-The code extracting HOG features for training images is contained in the `get_hog_features()` function.
+The code extracting HOG features from the training images is contained in the `get_hog_features()` function.
 This function takes in an image, HOG parameters.
-It returns HOG features and optionally the hog_image.
 I started by running a sample `non-car` and `car` image through the function with different color space formats to determine which one returns more data.

-`non-car`
+Sample `non-car` image:

 ![alt text][image1]

-`car`
+Sample `car` image:

 ![alt text][image2]

 I implemented functions `bin_spatial()` to compute binned color features and `color_hist()` to compute color histogram features.